maoiscat/mpv-osc-framework/README.md

 **style** is the style params to render the element.
 They are all ASS styled params.

 	*color* - primary, secondary, outline and background color in **BGR** order.

 	*alpha* - primary, secondary, outline and background transparency, 0~255, 255 is invisible.

 	*border* - border size, decimal numbers.

 	*blur* - blur size, decimal numbers.

 	*shadow* - shadow size, decimal numbers.

 	*font* - fontname, string.

 	*fontsize* - font size, decimal numbers.

 	*wrap* - wrap style, 0 - auto wrap, 1- end wrap, 2 - no wrap, 3 - another auto wrap.

 **visible** is true when the element is visible.

-**pack** stores then render effect.
+**pack** stores then render results.
 In the pack, [1] stores the position and alignment code, [2] stores the alpha code, [3] stores other style codes, and [4] stores text and drawing codes.
 They are all string in ASS format.

 **init(self)** is the initialize method, which is realized to do the following work: